9 Step SEO Guide For Subcontractors to Win More Projects

 Fully structuring your home page to include the relevant information while offering content to all viewers is extremely important.
 Structuring your home page below will allow you to achieve this,

-• Hero Section Above
+- Hero Section (Above)

-• What you do to solve their pain points
+- (What) you do to solve their pain points

-• Value you provide to your customers
+- The value that you provide to your customers

-• Testimonials/social proof
+- Testimonials/social proof

-• Different service offerings
+- Different service offerings

-• Success stories
+- Success stories

-• Social responsibility
+- Social responsibility

-• Networks you’re part of
+- Networks you’re part of

-• How you work
+- How you work

-• Primary Call to Action
+- Primary Call to Action

-• Frequently asked questions handling objections
+- Frequently asked questions which handle objections

-• Primary CTA+Secondary CTA
+- Primary CTA+Secondary CTA

-• Links to articles and supporting content
+- Links to articles and supporting content

-• Website footer
+- Website footer

 4. Create SEO-Optimised Service Pages